core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Clarified that peers can decide to run KUDOS at any point.

-* Elaborate on further considerations in discussion section.
+* Revised discussion section, including also communication overhead.

 * Defined a well-known KUDOS resource.